MTH-361A | Spring 2026 | University of Portland

 Parameters

 The normal r.v. \(X \sim \text{N}(\mu,\sigma^2)\) has infinite possible outcomes (or infinite sized sample space) where \(\mu\) is the mean and \(\sigma^2\) is the variance with PDF given as \[f(x) = \frac{1}{\sigma \sqrt{2 \pi}} \exp{\left(-\frac{1}{2} \left( \frac{x - \mu}{\sigma} \right)^2\right)}, \ -\infty < x < \infty\] where the term \(\exp{(\cdot)}\) is the exponential function \(e^{(\cdot)}\).
-We write it this way because the function the exponent term is complicated.
+We write it this way to make it clear because the exponent term is complicated.

 \(\star\) The normal r.v. often approximates the distribution of many types of data, especially when there are large numbers of independent factors contributing to the outcome.

 A standardized score is a measure on how many standard deviations a value is from the mean.
-This computed by the z-score formula: \[z = \frac{x - \mu}{\sigma}.\]
+This is computed by the z-score formula: \[z = \frac{x - \mu}{\sigma}.\]

-Using the z-score transformation, the normal PDF reduces to the standard normal PDF, \[f(z) = \frac{1}{\sqrt{2 \pi}} \exp{\left(-\frac{z^2}{2}\right)}, \ -\infty < z < \infty.\]
+Using the z-score transformation, the normal r.v. reduces to \[Z \sim N(0,1),\] with mean \(0\) and standard deviation of \(1\).
+The normal PDF reduces to the standard normal PDF, \[f(z) = \frac{1}{\sqrt{2 \pi}} \exp{\left(-\frac{z^2}{2}\right)}, \ -\infty < z < \infty.\]

 \(\star\) The standardized score is used to compare two normal distributions with different means and variances.